awinardi1004/mage-project-etl/README.md

 Once the data pipeline is established, you can define various processes and stages.
 In this project, I set up three key components: Data Loader, Transformer, and Data Exporter.
 ![date_pipeline_mage](assets/Edit_pipeline.PNG)
+To script the data loader in Python, click on [loader.py](scripts/loader.py).
+For the Python Transformer scripts, open [transform.py](scripts/transform.py), and for the Data Exporter scripts, select [exporter.py](scripts/exporter.py).

 ## Sales Report